ripter/js13k/Studies/shrink lowpoly model/README.md

 ![Documentation of the GLTF buffer to BIN layout](./media/docs_GLTF_buffer.png)

 So, if I want to read a GLTF & BIN file, to get the vertex list, I'm going to have to do all of this work.
 I wonder if there are any existing tools out there that I could use.
 I am not thrilled to write code needed to decode all of that.
 But If I want to create a tool that will take a model and export the smaller file format.
 I will probably have too.
 Although, I could probably cheat a little.
 I could load the original file with THREE.js, let it decode the binary into a vertex list, and get the list from that.
 I like that idea.
 It will be less fragile, (THREE.js is well tested and maintained) and I will have to do less work.
-It might mean that I need a browser however.
+It might mean that I need a browser, however.
 I don't know if THREE.js can work on the command line, but it [looks possible](https://threejs.org/docs/#manual/en/buildTools/Testing-with-NPM).

 ### What I want
 I want to pick/upload a gltf/glb file and get an array of vertices back.